wsa138/rock-paper-scissors/README.md

 A rock-paper-scissors game.
 The game is played between the user and the computer.
-5 rounds are played with the winner displayed at the end.
+First to 3 wins is the winner.